-- Gardeners may not extend plots past the boundary markers. - Plants growing into pathways may be mowed. - The boundaries of individual plots are marked with posts which should not be removed. - When planting, allow a foot on all boundaries for walking, plant overgrowth, and mowing.
+- Gardeners should plant within their plot boundries - Plants growing into pathways may be mowed. - The boundaries of individual plots are marked with posts which should not be removed. - When planting, allow a foot on all boundaries for walking, plant overgrowth, and mowing.